Target Company Statements

 Directors’ interests in contracts of offeror

-- It is essential that information about the nature and extent of the interests of directors and officers of a target company in the material contracts of the offeror is made available by all directors of a target company, regardless of whether or not they are independent directors of the parties to a takeover.
+- It is essential that information about the nature and extent of the interests of directors and senior managers of a target company in the material contracts of the offeror is made available by all directors of a target company, regardless of whether or not they are independent directors of the parties to a takeover.

 - This information is required to be disclosed under clause 13 of Schedule 2.
 All directors of the target company have a duty to disclose this information even though it may be only the independent directors who sign the target company statement.